Carnegie United Kingdom Trust: Current activities

 The remit of the Trust has been the same since it began in 1913, although the approach has changed over time.
 There was an increasing concern that the Trust's model of short-term funding, prevalent across the foundation world, had not been an effective way of addressing changing issues and needs.
 In 2004, Trustees decided to end the Trust's grant funding and to operate at a more strategic level in order to influence public policies and practice in more sustainable ways.
 One of the main reasons for this was the Trust's concern that the model of short-term, generally modest grant giving provided little evidence of sustainable change or impact upon deeper structural concerns in society.
 In relative terms the value of the endowment has also reduced significantly while the role of the state has increased, prompting a rethink of the role of the Trust.

-The Strategic Plan for 2016-2020 reconfirms that decision, outlining the role of the organisation as an operating Trust that makes proactive decisions about its projects and activities.
-The Trust no longer takes unsolicited grant applications, but seeks to build partnerships with other organisations for specific pieces of work.

-In August 2021, Carnegie UK released their new Strategy for Change - Learning how to live well together.
+The Trust's previous Strategic Plan for 2016–2020 reconfirmed that decision, solidifying its role as an operating trust that builds targeted partnerships rather than accepting unsolicited grant applications.
+Following its standard five-year planning cycle, Carnegie UK launched its subsequent Strategy for Change – Learning how to live well together in August 2021.
+This framework refocused the trust entirely on the concept of "collective wellbeing" across its five operating jurisdictions (England, Northern Ireland, Scotland, Wales, and the Republic of Ireland), with the next major strategic review slated for 2026.
+To support these policy goals, the Trust regularly publishes research and evidence reports focused on digital inclusion, fair work, community empowerment, and social progress metrics.